DenmarFel/Connect4inCPP/README.md

 ---
 An implementation of Connect 4 written in C++.
 This mini project was created to help me relax during finals week and also assist in preparation for my C++ Final.

 There is no graphical interface to play the game.
-All activity on the game is displayed on the console.
+All game activity is displayed on the console.

 ### Sample Game
 ---